nickglazzard1959/gplot2/README.md

 are defined in `.json` files.

 At present, the "Unix" version of GPLOT is intended to behave *identically* to the NOS version.
-This includes limitations to 7 character file names and all input being converted to upper case!
-Note that files to be read will generally have to have UPPER CASE names.
+These systems are very different, of course, especially where files are concerned, and various rules and heuristics are used to try to hide these differences as much as possible, as explained below.

 The build procedure is very similar to that on NOS.